khir829/ToDoList/README.md

-# ToDoList
+# The To Do List App
-A to do list that is an android app
+This project is a to do list android app!

+This app features options to add, delete and edit any tasks on your to do list.
+This project has taught me how to build an android app from scratch and has given me insight in the tech industry.